 As well as the panels, there are several engaging, and fun short films, produced as part of the project.
 These show the responses of local school children to local places as captured through their own aerial photography.
 The exhibition is also complemented by the publication of a new book Scotland’s Landscapes.

 It runs from 26th October 2012 to 23 January 2013, so plenty of time to go and get a different perspective on Scotland’s Landscapes…!

 Another great example of past inspired sculpture is located on the University of Strathclyde campus in Glasgow.
 The sculpture ‘Callanish (Steel Henge)’ by Gerald Laing was erected in 1974.
 It comprises 16 steel pieces each 16 high, arranged in form that evokes the layout of Callanish, Lewis.

-Its location and further art in the public realm in Glasgow can be found at Active Art Trails.
+Its location and further art in the public realm in Glasgow can be found at University of Strathclyde’s Community Walk.
 The monumental scale and nature of material of this piece means it is still a distinctive site in the city, which can be readily found when you look.
 However, much art in the public realm does not survive as long as the near forty years of Gerald Laing’s, Callanish.
 I wonder how many piece on the Active Art Trails can no longer be found, and are now no more than an archaeology of art…?

 Walking through a familiar place in Edinburgh, and crossing a busy noisy junction with cars and buses hurtling past, I spotted signs on a building which I had never noticed before…!

 One of the signs on the right side of the building says Guse Dub.
 It refers to when there was a Goose Pond at this location in 1715, which was mentioned by Sir Walter Scott in an account of his child hood memories.